SleepTheGod/icmp_backdoor_enhanced/README.md

 Tested on Kali Linux but should be compatible with almost everything.

 Thanks to krabelize for the idea.
 The code is "as-is", anything you do with it is your responsibility.
-Use it only in authorized enviroments.
+Use it only in authorized environments.
 I take no credit for whatever illegal shit you do with it.
 Love ♥